 Our primary uses of liquidity are to provide funds for our working capital, capital expenditures, distributions on our units, acquisitions, and unit repurchases.
 Our ability to provide funds for such uses depends on our future performance, which will be subject to prevailing economic, financial, business and weather conditions, the ability to pass on the full impact of high product costs to customers, the effects of high net customer attrition, conservation, and other factors.
-Capital requirements, at least in the near term, are expected to be provided by cash flows from operating activities, cash on hand as of June 30, 2016 (\$171.2 million) or a combination thereof.
+Capital requirements, at least in the near term, are expected to be provided by cash flows from operating activities, cash on hand as of June 30, 2017 (\$94.6 million) or a combination thereof.
 To the extent future capital requirements exceed cash on hand plus cash flows from operating activities, we anticipate that working capital will be financed by our revolving credit facility, as discussed below, and repaid from subsequent seasonal reductions in inventory and accounts receivable.
-As of June 30, 2016, we had no borrowings under our revolving credit facility and \$49.1 million in letters of credit were outstanding, primarily for current and future insurance reserves.
-Our ability to borrow was reduced by \$0.1 million to secure hedges with the bank group.
+As of June 30, 2017, we had no borrowings under our revolving credit facility and \$48.2 million in letters of credit were outstanding, primarily for current and future insurance reserves.
+Our ability to borrow was reduced by \$4.9 million to secure hedges with the bank group.

 Under the terms of the third amended and restated credit agreement, we must maintain at all times Availability (borrowing base less amounts borrowed and letters of credit issued) of 12.5% of the maximum facility size and a fixed charge coverage ratio of not less than 1.1.
 We must also maintain a senior secured leverage ratio that at any time cannot be more than 3.0 as calculated during the quarters ending June or September, and at any time no more than 4.5 as calculated during the quarters ending December or March.
-As of June 30, 2016, Availability, as defined in the credit agreement, was \$221.9 million and we were in compliance with the fixed charge coverage ratio and senior secured leverage ratio.
+As of June 30, 2017, Availability, as defined in the credit agreement, was \$160.3 million and we were in compliance with the fixed charge coverage ratio and senior secured leverage ratio.

-Maintenance capital expenditures for the remainder of fiscal 2016 are estimated to be approximately \$2.5 million to \$3.5 million, excluding the capital requirements for leased fleet.
-In addition, we plan to invest an additional \$1.0 million in our propane operations.
-Distributions for the balance of fiscal 2016, at the current quarterly level of \$0.1025 per unit, would result in an aggregate of approximately \$5.9 million to Common Unit holders, \$0.133 million to our general partner (including \$0.111 million of incentive distribution as provided for in our Partnership Agreement), and \$0.111 million to management pursuant to the management incentive compensation plan which provides for certain members of management to receive incentive distributions that would otherwise be payable to the general partner.
-Under the terms of our credit facility, our term loan is repayable in quarterly payments of \$2.5 million, and the Partnership expects to make approximately \$5.0 million of additional term loan repayments due to anticipated Excess Cash Flows for the fiscal year ending September 30, 2016 (see Note 9-Long-Term Debt and Bank Facility Borrowings).
+Maintenance capital expenditures for the remainder of fiscal 2017 are estimated to be approximately \$1.2 million, excluding the capital requirements for leased fleet.
+In addition, we plan to invest an additional \$0.5 million in our propane operations and make a \$1.0 million pension contribution.
+Distributions for the balance of fiscal 2017, at the current quarterly level of \$0.11 per unit, would result in an aggregate of approximately \$6.1 million to Common Unit holders, \$0.2 million to our General Partner (including \$0.1 million of incentive distribution as provided for in our Partnership Agreement), and \$0.1 million to management pursuant to the management incentive compensation plan which provides for certain members of management to receive incentive distributions that would otherwise be payable to the General Partner.
+Under the terms of our credit facility, our term loan is repayable in quarterly payments of \$2.5 million, and depending on our fiscal 2017 results, we may be required to make an additional payment. (see Note 9-Long-Term Debt and Bank Facility Borrowings).
 In addition, we intend to continue to repurchase Common Units pursuant to our unit repurchase plan and seek attractive acquisition opportunities within the Availability constraints of our revolving credit facility and funding resources.